Meatless Pot Pie with Lentils

 60 grams brown lentils (about 1/3 cup uncooked, or 1 cup cooked lentils)

-30 milliliters olive oil (2 tablespoons)
+30 milliliters olive oil (2 tablespoons), plus more for coating dish

 1 medium onion, peeled and diced (about 125 grams diced onion)